mbyien/CUDAways-Of-Life/README.md

 # CUDAways Of Life
-## Next step
+## Features:

-* Finish writing tests
+* Supports any number of GPUs (automatically detected)
+* 1024x1024 grid with 30% initial cell density
+* Horizontal wrapping (periodic boundary in x-direction)
+* Vertical distribution with halo exchange via NCCL
+* 1000 iterations by default
-* Benchmarking
+*
-* Create script to visualize results
-* documentation on benchmarks and images generated
 ## Key Components:

 **Domain Decomposition:** The grid is split horizontally across multiple GPUs, with each GPU handling a portion of the rows